SheepTester-forks/curricular-analytics-exploration/README.md

    $ make clean
    ```

+   > [!TIP]
+   > If something goes wrong when running `make`, `make` sometimes thinks the build succeeded.
+   > Use `make clean` to force `make` to rebuild.

-4. Enjoy the output. `Makefile` has the files that are produced listed under `# Reports`.
+1. Enjoy the output.
+To see a list of generated files, refer to the `Makefile` under `# Reports`.

-5. Every year, once a data dump of the new year's plans and prereqs is available, you'll need to update all the reports.
+1. Every year, once a data dump of the new year's plans and prereqs is available, you'll need to update all the reports.
 See [§ How to use a data refresh](#how-to-use-a-data-refresh) for instructions on how to do this.

 ### What's in other repos